20 Best Ski Resorts In Canada: Experts Guide

 Lift Infrastructure, Requires Long Traverses, Ski To Bottom After Many Runs

 British Columbia is well known for its legendary ski resorts, and Kicking Horse consistently makes the list of best ski resorts in Canada.
-The Kicking Horse Ski Area was only heli-skiing for years, but with the addition of a massive gondola, a world of terrain opened up to everyone.
+The Kicking Horse Ski Area was only heli-skiing for years, but with the addition of a massive gondola, everyone was exposed to a world of steep terrain.

-This Canada ski resort is no beginner’s mountain with crazy double black diamond chutes and bowls.
+It is no beginner’s mountain with crazy double black diamond chutes and bowls.
 Over half the runs on the mountain are either rated as black or double black, and it’s well known for being an advanced and expert rider’s mountain.
-You’ll want to look for another resort if you’re a beginner.
-What makes the mountain even better is its location on the Powder Highway, known for getting epic snow dumps and being the “Champagne Powder” capital of Canada.
+You’ll want to look for another resort if you’re a beginner or intermediate.
+What makes the mountain even better is its location on the Powder Highway, known for getting epic snow dumps and legendary “Champagne Powder.”

 The big downside to Kicking Horse?
-There’s one gondola and just a few chairlifts to access a huge area of terrain.
-What this means is on powder days there’s often a long line, and your ability to do laps and laps on end is limited.
-Instead you’ll tucker yourself out riding top to bottom of the resort to get back to the gondy at the base.
+There’s one gondola and just a few chairlifts to access a huge terrain area.
+This means there’s often a long line on powder days, and your ability to do laps and laps on end is limited.
+Instead, you’ll tire yourself out, riding from top to bottom of the resort to return to the gondy at the base.

 Whitewater